Captain Underpants and the Terrifying Return of Tippy Tinkletrousers: Plot

-In the last book just before George and Harold get arrested, Tippy Tinkletrousers appears in a time machine/pants robot, and freezes the two cops about to arrest them with a freeze ray built into the robot called the Freezy-Beam 4000.
+In the last book, just before George and Harold get arrested, Tippy Tinkletrousers appears in a time machine/pants robot, and freezes the two cops about to arrest them with a freeze ray built into the robot called the Freezy-Beam 4000.
 But Tippy was not supposed to be there and freeze the two cops, and he interrupted what was supposed to happen.
-What was supposed to happen was that George and Harold were arrested for the crimes that their cloned versions did, and the two (and Krupp) are imprisoned.
+What was supposed to happen was that George and Harold were arrested for the crimes that their evil counterparts committed, and the two (and Krupp) are imprisoned.

 At the Piqua State Penitentiary, Tippy is asked to build a statue (secretly a robot suit) of Warden Gordon Bordon Schmorden, the chief jailer of the prison.
 On the day Tippy presents his robot suit, he freezes everyone in his way, then takes Krupp to find the boys for Tippy.
-George and Harold snap their fingers bringing Captain Underpants to life, and soon, while trying to freeze him, Tippy accidentally freezes his robotic legs.
+George and Harold snap their fingers, bringing Captain Underpants to life, and soon, while trying to freeze him, Tippy accidentally freezes his robotic legs.
 Even though Captain Underpants successfully pulls off the top half of the robo-suit, Tippy escapes by going back in time exactly five years ago.

-Five years ago, five-and-three-quarters-year-old George and his parents move in from Michigan, and George is forced by his mother to wear a tie as a good first impression.
-On his way to school, he notices six-year-old Harold being attacked by Kipper, Bugg, Loogie and Finkstein (the former being Krupp’s nephew) with the mean owner of the nearby gas station, Billy Bill, egging them on.
-Angered at this, George plays a smart prank on Billy Bill by changing his gas station's sign from "Free Brake Inspection" to "Free Bra Inspection", by removing k and e from the sign, prompting a group of infuriated and offended women to attack the latter.
-George then saves Harold and the two become best friends.
+Five years ago, five-and-three-quarters-year-old George and his parents moved in from Michigan, and George was forced by his mother to wear a tie as a good first impression.
+On his way to school, he notices six-year-old Harold being attacked by Kipper, Bugg, Loogie, and Finkstein (the former being Krupp’s nephew) with the mean owner of the nearby gas station, Billy Bill, egging them on.
+Angered at this, George plays a smart prank on Billy Bill by changing his gas station's sign from "Free Brake Inspection" to "Free Bra Inspection", by removing 'k' and 'e' from the sign, prompting a group of infuriated and offended women to attack the latter.
+George then saves Harold, and the two become best friends.
 Mr. Krupp arrives and sends the two to detention for "bullying Kipper".
-To pass time, the two make their first comic, titled The Adventures of Dog Man.
+To pass the time, the two create their first comic, titled 'The Adventures of Dog Man'.

 George and Harold study Kipper for a week and then later switches his padlock for one of their own locks, and replace his stolen lunch money with girly things like friendship bracelets, dresses, dolls and Susie Sunshine bracelet kits while sending strange texts to Kipper's goons, all while placing a note from "Wedgie Magee" with it.
-However, Kipper eventually catches on to the setup and, the next day, he and his gang steal the pizzas that George and Harold bought from Piqua Pizza Palace to the kindergartners as a way to torture them even further.
+However, Kipper eventually catches on to the setup and the next day he and his gang steal the pizzas that George and Harold bought from Piqua Pizza Palace for the kindergartners as a way to torture them even further.